 The college community may be notified through various methods including the institution's email, college website, college social media (Facebook, Instagram), and/or in person from first responders.
 The form of notification may vary depending on the nature of the emergency.
-To report an emergency, contact the Director of Education/Campus Director at (626) 808-0215 or by dialing 9-1-1.
+To report an emergency, contact the President at (626) 808-0215 or by dialing 9-1-1.
 You may also activate the nearest fire alarm pull station in cases of a suspected or actual fire.